mart1nsch/studies/README.md

 # studies
 All of my studies will be here!
-JavaScript, Java, Git, Docker, etc.
+JavaScript, Java, Git, Docker and Python.